MariyamShakoor/data-analyst-mariyam/Project 1/Readme.md

-# Descriptive Analysis
+# Project 1: Descriptive Analysis
 ## Project Title: Descriptive Analysis of 2024 Multi-Year Capital Project Budget requests and Capital Expenditure Budget at City of Vancouver
-## Project Description:
+###  Project Description:
-- This project involves performing descriptive analysis on a municipal capital budget request dataset to uncover trends, service category distributions, and funding patterns using AWS Glue DataBrew.
+#### This project involves performing descriptive analysis on a municipal capital budget request dataset to uncover trends, service category distributions, and funding patterns using AWS Glue DataBrew.
 ---

 ### **Objective**